-YERVOY can result in severe and fatal immune-mediated adverse reactions due to T-cell activation and proliferation.
+YERVOY can result in severe and fatal immune-mediated adverse reactions.
 These immune-mediated reactions may involve any organ system; however, the most common severe immune-mediated adverse reactions are enterocolitis, hepatitis, dermatitis (including toxic epidermal necrolysis), neuropathy, and endocrinopathy.
 The majority of these immune-mediated reactions initially manifested during treatment; however, a minority occurred weeks to months after discontinuation of YERVOY.

-Assess patients for signs and symptoms of enterocolitis, dermatitis, neuropathy, and endocrinopathy and evaluate clinical chemistries including liver function tests and thyroid function tests at baseline and before each dose.
-[See WARNINGS AND PRECAUTIONS]
+Assess patients for signs and symptoms of enterocolitis, dermatitis, neuropathy, and endocrinopathy, and evaluate clinical chemistries including liver function tests, adrenocorticotropic hormone (ACTH) level, and thyroid function tests, at baseline and before each dose [see WARNINGS AND PRECAUTIONS].

 YERVOY (ipilimumab) is a recombinant, human monoclonal antibody that binds to the cytotoxic T-lymphocyte-associated antigen 4 (CTLA-4).
 Ipilimumab is an IgG1 kappa immunoglobulin with an approximate molecular weight of 148 kDa.
 Ipilimumab is produced in mammalian (Chinese hamster ovary) cell culture.